-In 1994, the Center for the Arts was built by the celebrated and critically acclaimed architectural firm Gwathmey Siegel & Architects Associates, the very same firm responsible for the Guggenheim museum expansion and renovation as well as the recent expansion of architect Paul Rudolph’s Yale University’s Arts Complex.
+In 1994, the Center for the Arts was built by the critically acclaimed architectural firm Gwathmey Siegel & Architects Associates, the same firm responsible for the Guggenheim museum expansion and renovation as well as the recent expansion of architect Paul Rudolph’s Yale University Arts Complex.

-The Center for the Arts is a 264,000 square foot building at the cross-axis of north campus overlooking Lake La Salle.
-The CFA is home to the UB art galleries, the departments of Media Studies, Theater and Dance as well as the department of Art.
-The benefits of having the visual and performing arts under one roof are wide ranging.
-Students and faculty from diverse arts disciplines mix in the classroom, studio and one of CFA’s onsite cafes and bistro.
+The Center for the Arts is a 264,000 square foot building overlooking Lake La Salle in the middle of North Campus.
+The CFA is home to the UB art galleries, the departments of Media Studies, Theater, and Dance as well as the Department of Art.
+Students and faculty from diverse disciplines within the arts mix in the classroom, in the studio, or in one of the CFA’s onsite cafes.

 The CFA is central.
-We are located a just a short walk from the student union as well as our friends in the School of Engineering, Biological Sciences and the Oscar A. Silverman Library and Lockwood Memorial Library.
+We are located a just a short walk from the Student Union as well as our friends in the School of Engineering, Biological Sciences, the Oscar A. Silverman Library, and the Lockwood Memorial Library.